vagharsh/consul-tree/README.md

 do not change the syntax of the line inside the php since it is going to be echo-ed into the JS.
 The config line should look like this
 `consulUrl = "http://192.168.220.145:8500/v1/kv/";`
+- To add a custom Title to your Consul-Tree, add `consulTitle = "My Consul Tree";` to the config.php file.
 - Access the consul-tree e.g. http://yourserver/consuldirectory
 - To create a folder or a key, Right click inside the tree where you want the folder / key to be created